Chemical bonding in large systems using projected population analysis from real-space density functional theory calculations: Introduction

-The most popular and widely used code based on such projected population analysis approach is \Lob\cite{LOBSTER}.
-Here, the Kohn-Sham eigenfunctions obtained from a Projector Augmented Wave (PAW) based DFT calculations using popular plane-wave based codes (e.g. VASP~\cite{vasp}, Quantum Espresso~\cite{qe}) are projected onto a subspace spanned by a localized atom-centred basis.
-While such a strategy has been largely successful, this approach has certain limitations.
-Firstly, plane-wave based techniques often restrict the simulation domains to be periodic, which is incompatible with many application problems (e.g.: defects, nano-particles, charged systems).
-Furthermore, plane-wave basis provides uniform spatial resolution and is computationally inefficient in the study of defects, isolated systems (e.g. molecules, clusters etc.) where a higher resolution is necessary to describe particular regions of interest and a coarse resolution suffices elsewhere.
-Moreover, plane-wave basis are extended in real-space and involve non-local communication between processors, affecting the scalability of computations on massively parallel computing architectures thereby restricting the material system sizes that can be simulated to a few hundreds of atoms. \Lob, which uses plane-wave discretized Kohn-Sham wavefunctions as an input to conduct population analysis suffers from the above limitations and cannot be executed on more than 1 CPU node.
+Over the last few decades, plane-waves have become the popular choice of basis sets for electronic structure calculations due to the the systematic convergent nature of the basis set, offering spectral convergence rates to compute the ground-state properties of interest.
+Recent focus for extracting chemical bonding behaviour has been on projected population analysis~\cite{Deringer,maintz,LOBSTER,WOOP} as these methods combine the advantages of plane-wave-based DFT methods for accurately computing the electronic structure and minimal localized atom-centered basis for understanding chemical bonding properties as a post-processing step.
+In these methods, Kohn-Sham DFT eigenfunctions obtained from a plane-wave calculation are projected onto a subspace spanned by the localized atomic-orbital basis to compute energy-resolved quantities like overlap and Hamilton populations.
+The most popular and widely used code based on such a projected population analysis approach is \Lob\cite{LOBSTER}.
+Here, the Kohn-Sham eigenfunctions obtained from a Projector Augmented Wave (PAW) based DFT calculations using popular plane-wave based codes (e.g. VASP~\cite{vasp}, Quantum Espresso~\cite{qe}) are projected onto a subspace spanned by a localized atom-centered basis.
+While such a strategy has been largely successful, this approach has certain limitations to extract chemical bonding information.
+Firstly, plane-wave-based techniques often restrict the simulation domains to be periodic, which is incompatible with many application problems (e.g.: defects, nano-particles, charged systems).
+Furthermore, plane-wave basis provides uniform spatial resolution and is computationally inefficient in the study of defects, and isolated systems (e.g. molecules, clusters etc.) where a higher resolution is necessary to describe particular regions of interest and a coarse resolution suffices elsewhere.
+Moreover, plane-wave basis are extended in real-space and involve non-local communication between processors, affecting the scalability of computations on massively parallel computing architectures thereby restricting the material system sizes that can be simulated to a few hundreds of atoms. \Lob, which uses plane-wave discretized Kohn-Sham wavefunctions as an input to conduct projected population analysis suffers from the above limitations and is restricted only to bulk material systems (periodic systems) up to a maximum of hundred atoms and cannot be executed on more than 1 CPU node.
 Further, the use of multiple codes, such as the ground-state DFT calculation employing a plane-wave based code like VASP or quantum espresso, and the subsequent population analysis using \Lob~code, makes the process cumbersome and time-consuming.
-Kundu \textit{et al.}~\cite{WOOP} recently proposed a population analysis where the Kohn-Sham occupied eigenspace obtained from a plane-wave DFT calculations are projected onto a localized Wannier orbital basis, thereby minimizing the projection error from plane-wave to localized atom-centered basis (spill factor~\cite{sanchez-portal}) due to the completeness of the Wannier functions.
+Kundu \textit{et al.}~\cite{WOOP} recently proposed a population analysis where the Kohn-Sham occupied eigenspace obtained from a plane-wave DFT calculations are projected onto a localized Wannier orbital basis~\cite{MLWF}, thereby minimizing the projection error from plane-wave to localized atom-centered basis (spill factor~\cite{sanchez-portal}) due to the completeness of the Wannier functions.
 However, such an approach still suffers from the plane-wave basis limitations and further adds to the complexity of population analysis by requiring the use of three codes to complete three tasks (ground-state DFT calculation by a plane-wave code, Wannierization (using \texttt{wannier90}), and finally the population analysis code).
+Currently, there are no computational methods available that can perform chemical bonding analysis from large-scale density functional theory (DFT) calculations using a systematically convergent basis set, while also having the ability to handle complex material systems with fully periodic, non-periodic, or semi-periodic boundary conditions.
+The aim of the current work is to address this gap and provide a solution to this problem.